Tigre Delta and Puerto de Frutos: Day Trip from BA

 Reading Time: 5 minutes

 Some days Buenos Aires just becomes too much.
-Too hectic.
-Too noisy.
-Too loud.
+It’s hectic and noisy.
 Luckily, there is nature and rivers to be found, and it is not so far away.
 The weekend of your dreams lies just at the end of the Mitre Train line, in a place called the Tigre Delta.
+Here you can visit the Tigre Delta and Puerto de Frutos.
+I spent one day here in the winter, which proves it’s a year-round destination outside of Buenos Airs.
+In the summer, you should expect more crowds.

 How can I get to the Tigre Delta and the Puerto de Frutos from Buenos Aires?